morganoliviaevans/scec-2022/README.md

 - [Simulations](#simulations)

 # Scripts
 The `/scripts/` directory contains a sample of scripts I developed or utilized during my internship.
 Each script is documented with comments to explain its purpose and usage.
 All scripts used for were jointly built with my advisor, [John Louie, PhD, Chief Geophysicist | Terēan™](https://www.louie.pub/).
-Many different scripts were created which varied significantly per architecture and system specification.
+Many scripts were created for this research which varied per architecture, model and system specification.

 # Software Used
 - [Adapter](https://macroplant.com/adapter)